roark31337/devcon-demo-app/README.md

+## Part 3
+Part 3 adds in gesture support and scolling.
+Specifically, the following gestures are recognized:

+* Double tap on an image to go fullscreen
+* Pinch/zoom/rotate an image to manipulate it
+* Ability to scroll through list of images

+The key areas of the code to look at are:

+* The addition of several microframeworks (overthrow and hammer) in the photos.html file
+* The definition of the registerImageEventListeners function and the associated event handlers

 ## Overview

 This is a simple, sample app showing the beginnings of a hybrid application for iOS and Android.
 It demonstrates the following: